danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - STLFSI
 - MOVE

 That means the engine can accidentally double-count the same macro theme in different forms.
-For example, tighter policy can hurt valuation, liquidity, market stress, and central bank stance all at once.
-That may be intentional, but it can overweight one macro idea too much.
+This may be intentional, but it can also overweight one macro idea too much.

-#### C. Potential for overly conservative or overly reactive emergency logic
+#### C. Potential for overly conservative emergency logic
-The guide says STLFSI above 2.0 can force market stress and momentum to `-10`, with valuation capped, and panic logic can force emergency behavior.
-That is safe, but if those triggers are too sensitive, the engine may become too defensive too often.
+If stress or panic triggers are too sensitive, the engine may become defensive too often and stay there too long.

-#### D. Risk-On appears heavily constrained
+#### D. Risk-On may be too hard to reach
-Risk-On requires not just a strong composite score, but also favorable inflation, valuation, momentum, curve, policy, and liquidity conditions.
-That is good for safety, but in practice it may be rare, causing the engine to sit neutral/defensive most of the time.
+Risk-On requires a broad alignment of favorable conditions.
+That is safe, but it may also make the engine sit neutral or defensive most of the time.

 ---

-## 3) `factor_scoring_guide.md` — What Looks Good and What Doesn’t
+## 3) `factor_scoring_guide.md` — Strengths and Weaknesses

-This guide is one of the best parts of the project because it makes the logic auditable.
+This guide is one of the best parts of the project because it makes the model auditable.

 ### Strengths
 - Plain-English explanations
 - Direct mapping from macro inputs to score bands
 - Good transparency for UI rendering
-- The regime rules are easy to explain to a human user
+- Easy to explain to a human user

 ### Weaknesses

-#### A. Some thresholds look arbitrary or brittle
+#### A. Some thresholds are hand-chosen and brittle
-For example:
+Examples include:
 - Core PCE bands
 - HY OAS bands
 - VIX bands
 - CAPE ceilings
 - claims penalties
-- DXY tilt threshold at 103.5
+- DXY tilt threshold

-These may be reasonable, but they are still hand-chosen.
-Without calibration or backtesting, they can be more “plausible” than “proven”.
+These may be reasonable, but they are still thresholds chosen by judgment rather than proven calibration.

 #### B. The guide reads like a specification, not a validated research note
-It explains what the engine does, but not why those exact thresholds were selected or how stable they are across market regimes.
-That makes the model easier to maintain, but not necessarily robust.
+It explains what the engine does, but not why the exact thresholds are optimal or stable across regimes.

-#### C. Potential lag in macro data
+#### C. Macro data is often lagged
-Some indicators, especially claims, SLOOS, inflation data, and CAPE, are inherently lagged.
-The engine may look “macro-smart,” but the signals are often stale relative to market movement.
-That’s not necessarily wrong, but it means the model may react late to shocks.
+Inflation, claims, SLOOS, and CAPE are inherently delayed.
+The engine can look macro-smart while still reacting late to shocks.

+#### D. The guide should be kept synchronized with code
+Any change in `engine.py` should be reflected here immediately.
+Documentation drift is a real risk in a rule-based system.

 ---